-I am often asked by parents of teens I work with, “when do I worry about depression?” or “what does severe depression look like in a teenager?”
+We are often asked by parents of teens, “when do I worry about depression?” or “what does severe depression look like in a teenager?”
 As with most mental illnesses, depression in a teen is difficult to diagnosis because the definition of going through adolescence means angst.
 Teenagers are developing rapidly and face a number of pressures, from changing bodies to peer pressure to academic expectations.
 This all presents in the backdrop of crucial questions around identity, who they are and where they fit in.
 With so much uncertainty it is not always easy to differentiate between normal teenage growing pains and depression.
 But for some teens, the ups and downs of adolescence are not just temporary feelings but signs of depression.
 Understanding what teen depression looks like will help parents better recognize the signs of depression and understand how to support their teen to get back on track with their life.

 What is teen depression: